Vickystar550/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line output only the third line of iacta

+7-file create a file that start with special character

 8-cwd_state redirect the standard output of ls -la to ls_cwd_content

 9-duplicate_last_line duplicate the last line in iacta